-Request Information Master's Degrees in Economics in Amsterdam in Netherlands 2017/2018
+Request Information Master's Degrees in Economics in Amsterdam in Netherlands 2018

-Master in Spatial, Transport and Environmental Economics (STREEM)
+Master in Spatial, Transport, and Environmental Economics (STREEM)

-The programme offers you the possibility to specialize in spatial, transport or environmental economics.Spatial Economics: analyse how various forces contribute to spatial dynamics and network development from a mainly microeconomic perspective; explore the use and further development of various techniques, methods and tools in this field.Transport Economics: focus on the causes and consequences of a growing demand for mobility from a microeconomic perspective; address problems such as congestion, reliability, safety and environmental externalities.Environmental Economics: focus on economic aspects of environmental problems and policy; combine scientific and policy expertise; address the need to integrate economics with insights from other disciplines, notably the environmental sciences. ... [-]
+The program offers you the possibility to specialize in spatial, transport or environmental economics.Spatial Economics: analyze how various forces contribute to spatial dynamics and network development from a mainly microeconomic perspective; explore the use and further development of various techniques, methods, and tools in this field.Transport Economics: focus on the causes and consequences of a growing demand for mobility from a microeconomic perspective; address problems such as congestion, reliability, safety and environmental externalities.Environmental Economics: focus on economic aspects of environmental problems and policy; combine scientific and policy expertise; address the need to integrate economics with insights from other disciplines, notably the environmental sciences. ... [-]

 Master in Economics

 The Master’s in Economics has been developed for the prospective professional economist with an interest in social issues.
 It teaches you the essentials of modern economic theory and how to apply them to everyday problems in a number of core policy fields.
 Using behavioural economic models and statistical techniques, economists seek to answer macroeconomic and microeconomic questions.
 Areas of focus include poverty and inequality, social security, growth and inflation, and environmental policy.
 You will learn how to take a structured approach to practical problems when applying the economic techniques learned at the Bachelor’s level.
-As a Master’s student, you will become a versatile, all-round economist with the ability to independently tackle important economic issues.... [-]
+As a Master’s student, you will become a versatile, all-around economist with the ability to independently tackle important economic issues.... [-]

 Master in Econometrics & Operations Research

 Econometrics & Operations Research is a fascinating scientific discipline which develops quantitative resources and applies them to the analysis of economic problems in their broadest sense.
-Vrije Universiteit Amsterdam trains students by preparing them for a professional career in which mathematics, statistics and ICT are applied for the quantitative analysis of many kinds of problems, either from the world of business, finance, economics or of a more general nature.
-We employ a diversity of modelling and analytical techniques.
-This means that the programme is divided into two specializations: (I) Econometrics and Mathematical Economics and (II) Operations Research and Business Econometrics.
+Vrije Universiteit Amsterdam trains students by preparing them for a professional career in which mathematics, statistics, and ICT are applied for the quantitative analysis of many kinds of problems, either from the world of business, finance, economics or of a more general nature.
+We employ a diversity of modeling and analytical techniques.
+This means that the program is divided into two specializations: (I) Econometrics and Mathematical Economics and (II) Operations Research and Business Econometrics.
 These are usually referred to simply as Econometrics and Operations Research, respectively.... [-]